wavemaker/docs/learn/app-development/dev-integration/extending-application-using-ides.md

 Note: Using the option “jpda” starts Tomcat in debug mode with all options set to default values and By default `JPDA_ADDRESS` is defined as "localhost:8000" in catalina.sh
 Change to a different port as need.

-7.After the successful deploy, open the IDE which you need to import ex: `IntelliJ` and click on import project and set as Maven.
+7. After the successful deploy, open the IDE which you need to import ex: `IntelliJ` and click on import project and set as Maven.

-7. In IntelliJ IDE,Set Run or Debug configurations as follows:
+8. In IntelliJ IDE,Set Run or Debug configurations as follows:

    Click Run > Edit Configurations